FancyMcPlugins/FancyNpcs/Documentation.md

 Contains the player who modified the NPC, the modification and the NPC object.

 ### NpcInteractEvent

 Is fired when a player interacts with a NPC.<br>
 Contains the player who interacted, the NPC and all actions.

+### NpcSpawnEvent

+Is fired when a NPC is being spawned.
+This can happen when a player joins, a player switches the world or the NPC is being modified.<br>
+Contains the NPC that is being spawned and the player to whom the spawn packets are being sent.